Academic Programme

 Respondent: Annette Hüffmeier (Germany, guest)

-14. ‘Philo and Early Christianity’ (Per Jarle Bekken and Gregory E. Sterling) – terminates in 2023
+Per Jarle Bekken and Gregory E. Sterling – terminates in 2023

 Respondent: Dennis R. MacDonald (USA)